toji/toji.dev/webgpu-gltf-case-study/index.md

 How do we actually put those arguments to use when building the shader?
 In this case, we need to either add or omit the `@location() texcoord : vec2f` from the vertex inputs depending on the value of `args.hasTexcoord`.

 If you are coming to WebGPU from WebGL, you might be familiar with using GLSL preprocessor statements to conditionally switch code on and off.
-Unfortunately if you go looking for a similar mechanism in WGSL you'll be dissapointed to learn that it has none.
+Unfortunately if you go looking for a similar mechanism in WGSL you'll be disappointed to learn that it has none.

 Instead you have to rely on JavaScript's string manipulation mechanisms to get by.
 At it's simplest this could mean basic string concatenation.